Rossett Park: History

 Borussia Dortmund trained at the grounds in April 2016 prior to the club's Europa League quarter-final tie against Liverpool.

-In December 2020, Marine drew Tottenham Hotspur F.C. at home in the FA Cup’s third round.
-The match was played on 10 January 2021 and Tottenham won 0-5.
-On 30 December 2020, the Liverpool City region had been placed under Covid restrictions that precluded the public's attendance at the match.
+In December 2020, Marine drew Tottenham Hotspur F.C. at home in the FA Cup's third round.
+The match was played on 10 January 2021 and Tottenham won 0–5.
+On 30 December 2020, the Liverpool City region had been placed under COVID-19 restrictions that precluded the public's attendance at the match.
 Residents of the homes adjoining Rossett Park watched the FA Cup match from their gardens, windows, and trees.
-The match was broadcast internationally on BBC 1.
+The match was broadcast across the UK on BBC One and worldwide through the FA Cup's international broadcasting partners.

 Marine had estimated a sell out crowd that would generate £100,000 in revenue for the club.
 In place of tickets to attend the match, Marine offered and sold 30,697 "virtual tickets" and raised more than £300,000 for the club.

 As a result of the FA Cup run, Marine were able to redevelop the ground's club room and function suite as a pub open to the public called the 1894 Bar & Bistro.

 On the 3rd May 2022, the club began to dig up the pitch to install a new 4G pitch, after delaying it from the previous summer.
-This again was funded with the income from the FA Cup run in the 20-21 season.
+This again was funded with the income from the FA Cup run in the 20–21 season.

+In May 2024, Marine announced plans to build a new stadium, with a fundraising target of £5 million to enable this to happen.
+In December 2024, it was revealed that Marine had signed an option agreement on a plot of land for the new stadium, subject to planning and funding.
+In February 2025, the club revealed plans for a new 5,000 capacity stadium in Thornton.

 Sponsorships

 Marine A.F.C. has sold sponsorship naming rights to Rossett Park for use in advertising since 2006.

 Arriva PLC transportation firm sponsored the ground between 2006 and 2015, and it was called the Arriva Stadium.

 The Marine Travel Company, founded in 2002 and based in Canterbury, became Marine A.F.C.'s front of shirt sponsor in 2012.
 In June 2015, the Marine Travel Company signed a nine-year agreement to succeed Arriva PLC and rename Rossett Park as the Marine Travel Arena.
-The agreement continues through the 2023-2024 season.
+The agreement continues through the 2023–2024 season.